 In the event that there is an electronic CA/RA the Gaining CSP will supply by fax, email or any other method agreed between the parties a document that contains those details as outlined in section 10.1 and 10.2 that were gathered from the Customer via the CA/RA creation process.
-This document will be provided by the agreed method within two Business Days and clearly indicate that the Gaining CSP holds an electronic authorisation from the Customer and provide contact details.
-Should the Customer wish to query the validity of the authorisation, the CSP will direct the Customer to the Gaining CSP.
+This document will be provided by the agreed method within two Business Days and clearly indicate that the Gaining CSP holds an electronic authorisation from the Customer wish to query the validity of the authorisation, the CSP will direct the Customer to the Gaining CSP.